puppetlabs/puppet-docs/source/puppet/3/reference/ssl_attributes_extensions.markdown

 ### Recovering From Failed Data Embedding

 When first testing this feature, you might fail to embed the right information in a CSR or certificate and want to start over for your test node(s).
-(This is not really a problem once your provisioning system is changed to populate the data, but can happen pretty easily when doing things manually.)
+(This is not really a problem once your provisioning system is changed to populate the data, but it can happen pretty easily when doing things manually.)

-In order to start over, you'll need to do the following.
+In order to start over, you'll need to do the following:

 **On the test node:**